jagrosh/Blog/_posts/2020-08-20-the-dangers-of-verification.md

 ### Summary
 The concept of human-reviewed verification is good, but requiring dangerous documents is unnecessary.
 Other platforms demonstrate examples of verification that don't require risky behavior, and that abuse can be prevented effectively with these systems.
 Discord provides very little information about who can access your documents (and no information nor guarantees about the future), increasing the riskiness of sharing sensitive documents with the company.

+---

+### Update
+Since originally writing this article, Discord reached out to me about the verification process, and we found a compromise that enabled me to verify my bots.
+Essentially, the only data that was needed was real name, birth date, and current address.
+While I'm sure that there are still many bot devs that feel that this is still too intrusive, this is certainly much better (from an identity theft standpoint) than providing unmodified scans of the raw documents.
+If you are in the situation where you are not comfortable sending the documents as-is, but are still comfortable with sharing the aforementioned info, consider reaching out to Discord support about this as an alternative verification method.